FAA clears Boeing 737 Max to fly again - WWAY TV

-WASHINGTON, D.C.
-(AP) — After nearly two years and a pair of deadly crashes, U.S. Federal Aviation Administration is clearing Boeing’s 737 Max for flight.
+(AP) — After nearly two years and a pair of deadly crashes, the U.S. Federal Aviation Administration is clearing Boeing’s 737 Max for flight.

 The nation’s air safety agency announced the move early Wednesday, saying it was done after a comprehensive and methodical 20-month review process.